 What Forms Do I Need to File My Taxes?

 Tax time will be here before you know it.
-But before you sit down at your computer or with your accountant to file your taxes, you need to have all necessary forms organized and ready to go.
+But before you sit down at your computer with the newest tax software or with your accountant to file your taxes, you need to have all necessary forms organized and ready to go.

 W-2 for Each Job

 The first form you'll need to file your taxes is a W-2.
 This form, which shows the wages you've earned and the taxes you've paid over the last taxable year, will be sent to you by your employer – and they are required to send it.
 Worth noting: You may need to check to make sure your employers have your current address

 If you worked more than one job, you will need a W-2 from each employer.
 If you have worked as an independent contractor, you will not receive a W-2 since you are responsible for paying your own taxes.

 If you received income other than that from your employer over the last taxable year, then you will need to file a 1099 form.

 There are several different types of 1099 forms and they will be labeled differently.
 For example, if you worked as an independent contractor and earned more than $600 last year, you will need to file a 1099.
 Concurrently, if you earned dividends and/or distributions from your stock portfolio last year, a 1099 (albeit a different type) will also be required.